 - may only include accepted characters a–z, 0–9, hyphens and national characters

 - must not be one of the names on this list of counties, regions, municipalities, cities or large towns

 - may be transferred to a new holder; a new subscription will be created

 The domain name subscription

-- is renewed for one year at a time
+- is extended for one year at a time

 - is terminated automatically if the holder dies or is deleted from the Central Coordinating Register for Legal Entities

 - a new subscription can be created for a new domain holder in the period before the domain name is deleted.